 - Provide engaging math morning work for students to work on at their desks while the rest of the class gets settled.

-- During transitions, have the class count (by 2’s, 5’s, 10’s, forwards, backwards) together to practice lining up or moving from one activity to another.
+- During transitions, have the class count (by 2’s, 5’s, 10’s, forwards, backward) together to practice lining up or moving from one activity to another.

 - Have math activities and centers ready for “fast finishers” to complete throughout the day.